google/WebFundamentals/src/content/en/updates/2017/02/media-session.md

 When your web app is playing audio, you can already see a media notification sitting in the notification tray.
-On Android, Chrome does its best to show appropriate information by using the document's title and the largest favicon it can find.
+On Android, Chrome does its best to show appropriate information by using the document's title and the largest icon image it can find.

 <div class="clearfix"></div>
 <div class="attempt-left">